 Making People Smile

-It’s been a tough freaking year.
+It’s been a tough few years.
 You’ve got to hold onto what’s pure.
-And that’s videos of kittens, puppies, and Brody’s dancing.
+And that’s videos of kittens, puppies, and Brody dancing.
 (At least, for me.)
-I think what impacted me most as a mother was seeing the wonderful response from people in regards to his viral video.
-Strangers, friends, even celebrities all finding joy from his joy.
+I think what impacted me most as a mother was seeing the wonderful response from people in regard to his viral video.
+Strangers, friends, and even celebrities all find joy in his joy.
 Feeling his happiness through a screen.
 That’s some serious magic!